 How Common Is This Problem?

-In our monitoring, we've found evidence of ad hijacking by referrers of a more than a dozen brands.
+In our monitoring, we've found many examples of ad hijacking by referrers.
 So far, the targeted brands include:

 - Hulu Plus